 Layout is very important in high frequency switching converter design.
-With power devices switching efficiently at 300kHz or 600kHz, the resulting current transitions from one device to another cause voltage spikes across the interconnecting impedances and parasitic circuit elements.
+With power devices switching, the resulting current transitions from one device to another cause voltage spikes across the interconnecting impedances and parasitic circuit elements.
 These voltage spikes can degrade efficiency, radiate noise into the circuit, and lead to device overvoltage stress.

-Careful component layout and printed circuit board design minimize the voltage spikes in the converters.
+Careful component layout and printed circuit board design minimizes the voltage spikes in the converters.
 As an example, consider the turn-off transition of the PWM MOSFET.
 Prior to turn-off, the MOSFET is carrying the full load current.
 During turn-off, current stops flowing in the MOSFET and is picked up by the lower MOSFET.
 Any parasitic inductance in the switched current path generates a large voltage spike during the switching interval.
-Careful component selection, tight layout of the critical components, and short, wide traces minimize the magnitude of voltage spikes.
+Careful component selection, tight layout of the critical components, and short wide traces minimizes the magnitude of voltage spikes.

-There are two sets of critical components in a DC/DC converter using the ISL6526, ISL6526A.
+There are two sets of critical components in a DC/DC converter using the ISL6406.
 The switching components are the most critical because they switch large amounts of energy, and therefore tend to generate large amounts of noise.
-Next are the small signal components which connect to sensitive nodes or supply critical bypass current and signal coupling.
+Next, are the small signal components which connect to sensitive nodes or supply critical bypass current and signal coupling.